bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 You can also use the `bacalhau run python` [command] to run a job in Python.
-In the following you can find an excerpt of the commands in the Bacalhau CLI:
+Below, you can find an excerpt of the commands in the Bacalhau CLI:

 <details>
   <summary>Bacalhau Python CLI commands</summary>